miljodirektoratet/miljodirektoratet.github.io/_posts/2022-04-07-bruksanvisning-nytt-innlegg.md

 description: Lånt fra Chad Baldwins Blogg (https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html).
 date: 2022-04-07
 tags: Blogging
-image: /img/postbanners/2021-03-13-how-to-build-a-sql-blog.png
+image:
 ---

 Bruksanvisning for nye innlegg.
-[Lånt fra Chad Baldwins Blogg](https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html){:target="_blank"}.
+[Lånt fra Chad Baldwins Blogg](https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html) {:target="_blank"}.

 * Posts are written in markdown, if you don't know it, don't worry, there's not much to it.
 [See this post by GitHub](https://guides.github.com/features/mastering-markdown/){:target="_blank"} to learn some of the basics.